Prof. Dr. Werner Brack

 Boards and memberships

-- Member of the “Network of reference laboratories and related organizations for monitoring and bio-monitoring of emerging environmental pollutants” (NORMAN).
+- Member of the Steering Committee of the “Network of reference laboratories and related organizations for monitoring and bio-monitoring of emerging environmental pollutants” (NORMAN).
 Active role in WG on Substance Prioritization.
 Coordinator of WG on Effect-Directed Analysis

 - Member of the Advisory Board of the Centre for Future Chemical Risk Assessment and Management Strategies (FRAM) at the University of Gothenburg, Sweden